 Sandy Hotchkiss writes about the Seven Deadly sins of Narcissism in her 2002 book, “Why is it Always About You?”

 All of us have some of these traits so having some of these traits does not make one a narcissist.

 But you might be a narcissist if you think you have a right to bully people into accepting your delusional point of view.

 Laurel wrote: “I don’t think I’m grieving so much as I’m seething with anger and almost consumed with wanting revenge.
 It’s like mass-murderers sitting around bragging about how many lives they’ve taken…and smiling while they’re telling you.”

-Shamelessness is the most infuriating feature of the pathological narcissist.
+Shamelessness is the most infuriating thing about narcissists.

 Envy and arrogance combine with utter shamelessness to make the narcissist impervious to criticism or remorse.

 My lesson in just how shameless they are, began one week in July of 2015